mahdi33-gk/mahdi33-gk/README.md

  ---

-🔭 I’m currently studying for a diploma in engineering with a focus on Computer Science and Technology (CST).<br>📚 I'm learning web development and related technologies to build a strong foundation for my future career.<br>⚡ In my free time, I enjoy exploring coding challenges, innovative web design, and staying updated with tech trends.
+🔭 I’m currently pursuing a Diploma in Engineering, specializing in Computer Science and Technology (CST).
+📚 I'm learning web development and related technologies to build a strong foundation for my future career.
+⚡ In my free time, I enjoy solving coding challenges, exploring innovative web design, and staying updated with the latest tech trends.

 </p>